+Caution: Failure to articulate a drive axle as noted above will result in a premature / Catastrophic bearing failure

+Weight 5 minutes before checking oil level.
+(Ref RP655 for lubricating suggestions)

-Always check the axle breather to be sure it is operating properly and is completely free of dirt and debris.
+NOTE: Always check the axle breather to be sure it is operating properly and is completely free of dirt and debris.
+Plugged axle breather or vent will lead to a premature wheel seal failure.

 Hub Fill Procedures: Semi-fluid Grease

 If tires are not mounted, install the hub on the spindle.
 Take care to not damage the seal.
 Use lifting equipment to align the hub assembly with the spindle, taking care to not damage the seal and spindle threads, and push the hub assembly into position.
 With the hub supported, before installing the outer bearing cone, begin filling from the bottom of the hub cavity.
-Top-off by placing the pump nozzle above the spindle, and continue pumping grease into the hub cavity.
+Top-off by placing the pump nozzle above the spindle and continue pumping grease into the hub cavity.
 The grease fill amount should be to a 3 and 9 O'clock level.
 This represents 50 percent hub cavity fill.
 Some hub manufacturers have a fill plug in the barrel of the hub and have established a recommended fill volume for semi-fluid grease, specific to their hubs.
 Be sure to follow the manufacturer's fill procedure for the hub you are installing.

 NOTE: A template may be used to hold the lubricant in place while filling the hub cavity.
-Refer to RP 631 for an example of a template.
+Refer to RP 631C for an example of a template.

-Always check the axle breather to be sure it is operating properly and is completely free of dirt and debris.

 LUBRICATION

 Correctly lubricate wheel seals and bearings in accordance with OEM recommendations.
 Improper lubricant level could cause severe wheel end damage.
 Do not mix lubricants.